 - 1. Gauge couplings in the matrix element can be set through COUPLING_SCHEME.
 It should be stressed that this setting occurs on the level of vertices.
 It is permanent and independent of what is suggested by the keyword "Running".
 In particular, the COUPLING_SCHEME = Fixed refers to using the ALPHAS(default) and 1/ALPHAQED(default) values given in Model.dat for the respective coupling.
 In contrast, when using the COUPLING_SCHEME = Running the couplings are evaluated at the c.m. scale s of the incoming beams starting the evolution at ALPHAS(MZ) and 1/ALPHAQED(0). - 2.
 For the Yukawa couplings, the couplings in the matrix element can be set through YUKAWA-MASSES.
 The options "Running" and "Fixed" correspond to the c.m. energy and the pole mass of the considered particle, respectively.
 Another keyword of interest is the YUKAWA_MASSES_FACTOR, which works as a prefactor for the couplings. - 3.
 During the calculation of the matrix elements, the renormalization scale for the strong coupling constant and the factorization scale can be modified.
-SCALE_SCHEME selects the scale definition for both a prefactor for the setting is available through SCALE_FACTOR.
-The KFACTOR_SCHEME then switches on or off the influence of the (possibly modified) renormalization scale on α_s , provided that COUPLING_SCHEME is set to "Running".
-The available scale schemes are listed in Table 6. - 4.
-A fixed, user-defined scale squared can be defined through the keyword FIXED_SCALE. - 5.
-The variable SUDAKOV_WEIGHT is the master switch for preparing the matrix elements in order to combine them with the parton shower, cf. Sec.
-5.1.
+The parameter SCALE_SCHEME selects the definition of both.
+Its value is a string composed from one of the scale tags listed in Tab.
+6 and eventually some of the scale modifiers listed in Tab.
+7. A corresponding example is